 Wondering if that used heater you keep in the garage is still safe to operate?
 “With any appliance, don't just plug it in immediately.
 Take a look at it,” says Drengenberg.

 “If the cord is frayed and stiff, for instance, then it needs to be replaced,” he adds.
 “Check to see if the enclosure of the heater appears to be compromised in some way, such as cracked or dented.
-Also, if the grill is not in place, kids can stick their hands in the heating element or components.”
+Also, if the grill is not in place, kids can stick their hands in the heating element.”

 Look for these safety labels